 The Emergency Medicine Residency Program at UC San Diego Medical Center began in 1990 with four residents.
-We now recruit for 11 residents per year.
-We currently have a total of 41 residents across the 4-year program, as the program grew in the last few years.
+We now recruit for 11 residents per year for a total of 44 residents at our 4-year program.

 Residency Program Leadership